-Old Mondoro has just four tented and thatched rooms, each with an en-suite bathroom with flush loo and constant hot water.
+Old Mondoro has just four tented and thatched rooms, each with an en-suite bathroom with flush loo, wonderfully powerful shower and a lovely bath - there is constant hot water and the baths are particularly refreshing.
+There is a superb new family room comprised of two interconnecting rooms, each with an en-suite bathroom.
 Reached by a sandy path, each room has either twin beds or a double bed, and a veranda with a day bed and comfortable chairs, along with a selection of reading material.
 There are plug points for charging batteries, and the canvas walls of the chalets are rolled down and secured at night, when spirit lamps are also placed in the rooms.

 As Old Mondoro is in an area with high wildlife densities, and the rooms are relatively open, children below the age of 8 are not accepted.
 Children aged 8 years and over are allowed to accompany game drives and motor boat cruises with their parent or guardian.
 For children aged 12 to 16 wishing to accompany walks and canoeing, this is solely at the guide's discretion.